oskardudycz/event-driven.io/content/posts/2025-10-20--dealing_with_race_conditions_in_eda_using_read_models/index.en.md

 };
 ```

 Let's say the fraud system flagged the payment as high-risk before it even existed in your system.
 Approval happened before the risk assessment was completed.
-The example race condition can look as follows w
+The example race condition can look as follows:

 ```
 10:15:32.123 - FraudScoreCalculated (score: 85, high risk)